Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 If scl and devtoolset is not installed, then need to install the listed tools.

-#### 4.2.2 Setup AWS FGPA
+#### 4.2.2 Setup AWS FPGA

-Here need to download aws FGPA because XRT build will depend on the it.
+Here need to download aws FPGA because XRT build will depend on the it.

 `#git clone http://github.com/aws/aws-fpga.git`